NREL/OpenStudio-user-documentation/docs/comparative_analysis/ParametricStudies.md

 *Above: The dialog for creating your new measure is shown above.*

 The Modeler Description is meant to assist the energy modeler.
-It should explain in some detail how the measure manipulates the model and where appropriate what model objects are being added or altered.
+It should explain in some detail how the measure manipulates the model and, where appropriate, what model objects are being added or altered.
 It should offer any special guidance that the measure writer wants to communicate to people using the measure.

 ___________________